sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 ## Sections

-Flex has X default content sections that you can select for your page.
+Flex has four default content sections that you can select for your page.
 All sections have a title, an ingress, and a button for a call to action.

 ### Article